rasec18k/nodejs-hello-world/README.md

 ### CLI Method
+Scaling containers that make up an application deployment from one to many instances is easy from OpenShift CLI management console.

+To see how many instances of the deployed application are running, run the following command from the CLI:

+    $ oc get dc nodejs-hello-world
+    NAME                 REVISION   DESIRED   CURRENT   TRIGGERED BY
+    nodejs-hello-world   1          1         1         config,image(nodejs-hello-world:latest)

+After the initial deployment of our application, lets scale the number of instances from 1 to 3

+`$ oc scale --replicas=3 dc nodejs-hello-world`

+*Note: dc = deploymentConfig*

+Now run the status command to verify the number of replicas have increased to the requested number:

+    $ oc get dc nodejs-hello-world
+    NAME                 REVISION   DESIRED   CURRENT   TRIGGERED BY
+    nnodejs-hello-world   1          3         3         config,image(nodejs-hello-world:latest)

+From the web GUI you can also see the number of pods (aka "instnances" or "replicas") has changed from 1 to 3.

 ### GUI Method
 Scaling containers that make up an application deployment from one to many instances is very straight forward from the OpenShift GUI management console.